 In The Moment

 If your client is a no-show, attempt to contact them.
-There could be a legitimate reason they didn’t show.
+There could be a perfectly legitimate reason they didn’t show.
 Emergencies do happen, and if it’s a true emergency they may not have had a chance to reach out.

 Attempt to get in touch to either speak with them or leave a message to remind them of the appointment.
 If you’re willing to wait on them for a bit, let them know, and set a time limit.
 If you aren’t able to connect, send a follow-up contact to let them know how to set a new time or to explain your no-show policy and set expectations going forward.
 (More on setting policies later in this article.)

 When managing a last-minute cancellation, assess the priority or urgency of the meeting you set, and determine if it’s prudent to ask them if they can still make it.
 This can be a delicate matter, so consider what you are working on and your working relationship with this client.
-If you are close to a deadline, and you need their input or decisions need to be made, you may need to push to keep the meeting as scheduled.
+If you are close to a deadline, and you need their input, or decisions need to be made, you may need to push to keep the meeting as scheduled.

 In either case, always ask to reschedule.
-This seems obvious, but in the moment you may forget this is an option if your emotions get the best of you.
+This seems obvious but at the moment you may forget this is an option if your emotions get the best of you.
 While you have them on the phone or if they left a voicemail/text/email, get in touch as promptly as possible, and ask for or propose a new meeting time.
 It never hurts to ask, and that may be all it takes to keep things moving forward with that client.

 Remember, you never know what anyone is going through so always communicate professionally.
-Be firm when you must to substantiate your own time and efforts, but always be kind.
+Be firm when you must substantiate your own time and efforts, but always be kind.

 Get to the Root

-First assess if this client is someone with whom you want to continue to collaborate.
+First, assess if this client is someone with whom you want to continue to collaborate.
 If so, consider their behavior pattern.
 If they are prone to last-minute cancellations or not showing up, there may be a perceived or actual gap in their expectations of what you have to offer them.
 These expectations fall into several categories.
 Step back for a moment and consider each one, and then approach your client with your discoveries.
 Determining the underlying perceptions can help you get to the root of the matter and address it.

 I recently ended appointments with my chiropractor simply because traveling to his office was no longer convenient.
 I previously worked nearby, but now that I work from home, it was no longer convenient for me to drive there.
 Because chiropractic care requires in-office adjustments, not being able to get to the office was a significant problem.
 Additionally, they did not send reminders for appointments until the morning of, which almost always meant that mine was always a last-minute cancellation.
 If you have the flexibility to meet via video conference or by phone, highlight that and make the process of connecting with you as clear and seamless as possible.
 Offer options to use video or phone only; not everyone is comfortable being on camera.
 Send meeting links at least two days in advance, and provide link testing instructions so they can work out technical issues before the scheduled meeting time.

 Maybe you have the option of meeting with clients via video conference or conference calls.
 If you have that flexibility then consider the days and time of day you are available to meet.
-If you are not flexible in this regard, your clients may get frustrated by that and overtime find someone who can be.
+If you are not flexible in this regard, your clients may get frustrated by that and over time find someone who can be.
 When you first get to know a client, ask for their honest assessment of their general availability through the week, and preferred time frames.
 Make the same honest assessment on your end to determine if you can align with their needs.

 When you agree to take on work, no doubt you are careful to set clear expectations about what that work involves and the pay rate at which it will be done.
 Setting expectations about your time is just as important because, as they say, time is money!
 In your contractual agreements, establish your policy for late cancellations and no-shows for meetings.
 In setting these, emphasize that consistent and reliable conversations are key to moving projects forward and keeping in line with your client’s expectations.